jace-ys/lab-automation/services/data-gateway/README.md

 # `service.data-gateway`

 The `service.data-gateway` acts as the data plane of the routing layer.
-It's role is to act as the gateway for data exported by downstream services in the service layer to upstream destinations for data storage - it uses a plugin-based approach to forward data to one or more upstream destinations.
+Its role is to act as the gateway for data exported by downstream services in the service layer to upstream destinations for data storage - it uses a plugin-based approach to forward data to one or more upstream destinations.

 ## Minimum Requirements